scarimp/allan_donkey_car/readme.md

 Is a simple  [python framework ](https://randomnerdtutorials.com/getting-started-micropython-esp32-esp8266/).
 There is a payed course on micropython on the esp32 and esp8266.

-I create a pdf about uPyCraft IDE.This document is in this repository.
+I create a pdf about uPyCraft IDE.

+This document is in this repository.

 ----------------------------------------------------------------------------------------------------------